-Our programming networks' success depends upon the availability of programming that is adequate in quantity and quality, and we may be unable to secure or maintain such programming.
+Our programming networks' success depends upon the availability of programming that is adequate in quantity and quality.

-Our programming networks' success depends upon the availability of quality programming, particularly original programming and films, that is suitable for our target markets.
+Our programming networks' success depends upon the availability of quality programming, particularly original programming and films, that are suitable for our target markets.
 While we produce some of our original programming, we obtain most of the programming on our networks (including original programming, films and other acquired programming) through agreements with third parties that have produced or control the rights to such programming.
 These agreements expire at varying times and may be terminated by the other party if we are not in compliance with their terms.

 We compete with other programming networks to secure desired programming.
 Competition for programming has increased as the number of programming networks has increased.
 Other programming networks that are affiliated with programming sources such as movie or television studios or film libraries may have a competitive advantage over us in this area.
-In addition to other cable programming networks, we also compete for programming with national broadcast television networks, local broadcast television stations, video-on-demand services and Intermet-based content delivery services, such as Netflix, iTunes and Hulu.
+In addition to other cable programming networks, we also compete for programming with national broadcast television networks, local broadcast television studios, video-on-demand services and Intermet-based content delivery services, such as Netflix, iTunes and Hulu.
 Some of these competitors have exclusive contracts with motion picture studios or independent motion picture distributors or own film libraries.